openwrt/packages/net/unbound/files/README.md

 ```
 config unbound
   Currently only one instance is supported.

+  option add_extra_dns '0'
+    Level.
+Execute traditional DNS overrides found in `/etc/config/dhcp`.
+    Optional so you may use other Unbound conf or redirect to NSD instance.
+    0 - Ignore `/etc/config/dhcp`
+    1 - Use only 'domain' clause (host records)
+    2 - Use 'domain', 'mxhost', and 'srvhost' clauses
+    3 - Use all of 'domain', 'mxhost', 'srvhost', and 'cname' clauses

   option add_local_fqdn '0'
     Level.
 This puts your routers host name in the LAN (local) DNS.